 Takht-e Soleyman, also known as Azar Goshnasp Fire Temple, literally “the Fire of the Warriors”, is an archaeological site in West Azarbaijan, Iran.
 In the middle of the road between Urmia and Hamedan, very close to Takab city and 400 km west of Tehran.

 Once you enter Takht-e Soleyman, you see the beautiful scenery of a lake in front of you.
 This lake is actually a boiling and calcareous spring that is thousands of years old.
-The construction and operation of the Throne of Solomon has been completely dependent on the existence of this spring and its impact can be clearly seen in this complex.
+The construction and operation of the Throne of Solomon have been completely dependent on the existence of this spring and its impact can be clearly seen in this complex.
 Due to its calcareous nature, the water of this spring is not suitable for human or animal consumption and causes digestive problems.

-How go there: The best route is Qazvin highway to Zanjan, then go to Bijar and then go to Takab.
+How to go there: The best route is Qazvin highway to Zanjan, then go to Bijar and then go to Takab.
 After that, follow the signpost to the village of Nosratabad and Takht-e Soleyman.